 INTERNATIONAL BANNER PARADE AND COMMUNITY PRODUCTION PROJECT

-Static exhibition / NML’s Martin Luther King Building / 15th June – 15th July / Free
+Static exhibition / NML’s Dr. Martin Luther King Jr. Building, Albert Dock / 21st June – 15th July / Free

 The terrace is football’s altar.
 A platform for creative expression and communal outpouring in song, a community bound by the love of a team.
 This project will draw on the longstanding, international tradition of banners at football matches as a vehicle for collective expression.